ammo888/loopy/README.md

 ![Example Loopy Puzzle](example_puzzle.jpg)

-I was stuck on one of the square grid levels and thought about the strategies I was using to solve it, and realized that they can be generalized to an optimization problem.
-I converted the puzzle into a set of constraints and was pleasantly surprised that it solves the puzzle!
+I was stuck on one of the square grid levels and thought about the strategies I was using to solve it, and realized that this can be generalized to an optimization problem.
+I converted the puzzle into a set of constraints and was pleasantly surprised that the program solves the puzzle!

-## A bit about the implementation details
+## Implementation

 The puzzle can be represented as a set of vertices and connecting edges that form the grid.